 The beneficial ownership of all the issued share capital is vested in the Minister for Public Expenditure and Reform.

 23 Critical accounting judgements and estimation uncertainty

 The preparation of financial statements requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are:
+It also requires management to exercise its judgement in the process of applying the company's accounting policies.